Cosmicboard/Client_dash/README.md

-this is the best client add-on for age of dungeons blockland
+this is the best client add-on for age of dungeons blockland. look in releases to see all versions